 The straight section following the injection section will accommodate the collimation system.
 To leave enough room for downstream placement of secondary collimators, the primary collimator is located before the centre of the straight section, where $\beta_x = \beta_y$.
-Figure 3.18 shows the lattice function for one lattice super-period and the location of the primary collimator.
+Figure 4.17 shows the lattice function for one lattice super-period and the location of the primary collimator.

-The optimal phase advance between the primary and the secondary collimator, for maximum interception effi-
+The optimal phase advance between the primary and the secondary collimator, for maximum interception efficiency, can be calculated as [155]: